Monument to Emma Sansom, Gadsden ALTuesday, August 23, 2005

 This quote of General Forrest from Edward Longacre's article in Civil War Times Illustrated (June 1969):

-This site has the proceedings of the Alabama State Legislature where they were discussing the possibility of putting Emma Sansom on the official Great Seal.
+The Alabama State Legislature at one time was discussing the possibility of putting Emma Sansom on the official Great Seal.